coveooss/coveo-python-oss/coveo-stew/README.md

 The following options are supported for custom runners:

 - name: You can specify the CLI executable if it differs from the name of the tool.
-- args: Can be a string or a list of strings.
+- args: The arguments to invoke the check.
+- autofix: The arguments to invoke the autofix.
+Provide the empty string "" in order to run without arguments.
 - check-failed-exit-codes: A list of ints denoting the exit codes to consider "failed" (anything else will be "error").
 0 is always a success. default is `[1]`.
 - create-generic-report: Whether to create a generic pass/fail JUnit report for this check.
 - working-directory: The default is "project" which corresponds to the project's `pyproject.toml` file.
 You can change it to "repository" in order to run from the root.

+Note: args and autofix support strings and list of strings.

 # FAQ, Tips and Tricks